cityblock/commons-starter-project/README.md

 * Install [Zenhub][]
 * [Setup your local database](#create-local-postgres-database)
 * [Install Redis](#install-redis)
-* Ask a Point Person to add you as a user in staging and change your user role to Admin.
+* Ask a Point Person to add you as a user in staging and change your user permissions to 'green' (user role does not affect permissions).
 * [Copy staging database to your local database](#copying-staging-database-to-local-database)

 ### Create test postgres database